swagkarna/Rafel-Rat/README.md

 1. Open Project ***BlackMart*** in Android Studio
 2. Put the `command.php` link of server in InternalService.class class
-3. Now open `MailConfig.java` and enter your gmail address and password
+3. Now open `NotificationListener.java` and enter  replace with your discord webhook url
 4. Build the Project
 5. Zipalign and sign the Apk...
 ---